defold/doc/docs/en/manuals/extensions.md

 * `android` - This folder accepts a manifest stub file to be merged into the main application ([as described here](/manuals/extensions-manifest-merge-tool)).
   * The folder can also contain a `build.gradle` file with dependencies to be [resolved by Gradle](/manuals/extensions-gradle).
-  * Finally the folder can also contain zero or more ProGuard files (experimental).
+  * The folder can also contain R8 keep-rule files (`.keep`) for Java code that needs to be preserved when shrinking is enabled.
+See the [R8 Keep Rules project setting](/manuals/project-settings/#r8-keep-rules) for setup and migration from the former ProGuard configuration.
 * `ios` - This folder accepts a manifest stub file to be merged into the main application ([as described here](/manuals/extensions-manifest-merge-tool)).
   * The folder can also contain a `Podfile` file with dependencies to be [resolved by Cocoapods](/manuals/extensions-cocoapods).
 * `osx` - This folder accepts a manifest stub file to be merged into the main application ([as described here](/manuals/extensions-manifest-merge-tool)).